 The WeCount 2019 survey was developed by the State Services Commission (SSC) and the Cross-Agency Rainbow Network (CARN) to explore both the diversity (who we are) and inclusion (how we are) of our rainbow public service employees.
 Inclusion has many indicators.
 The WeCount 2019 survey tool used ‘comfort at work’ and ‘ease at being out’ as indicators of inclusion.
 To measure the full workplace inclusion of rainbow public service employees would require a much broader range of variables than possible in this survey.

-This document shares the main findings and themes that were collected through the survey.
+This report shares the main findings and themes that were collected through the survey.
 Some direct quotes have also been used to highlight some key points.
 All the information that was gathered in the survey is useful to us; it helps us to understand the current landscape, what we should do more of and what we need to change.

 Thank you to those who participated in this survey.
-This information helps us to better understand the opinions, thoughts and feelings of our rainbow community.
-We strongly believe that ensuring inclusion for members of our own rainbow community enables the public service to better support all New Zealanders.
+This information helps us to better understand the opinions, thoughts and feelings of our Rainbow community.
+We strongly believe that ensuring inclusion for members of our own Rainbow community enables the public service to better support all New Zealanders.

 Bourke, J., & Dillion, B. (2018).
 The diversity and inclusion revolution: eight powerful truths.
 Deloitte Review(22); Merelo, G. (2019) Workplace Diversity Case Model.
 Diversity Works.